By Sister Sharon Havelak, OSF

 The document has lived up to its expectations.
 Pope Francis is very strong in insisting that care for our Earth is a moral imperative; our faith call us to look seriously at the inter-relationship of God, the Earth and others, especially the poor.
 We need to face our responsibility for climate change and convert to renewable energy resources as quickly as possible.
 All decisions should be made in the framework of how this action will affect the Earth; how it will affect the poor.

 The Vatican has led the way – and not just with words.
-Pope Benedict, often referred to as the “Green Pope,” had the Vatican’s Pope Paul VI hall covered with solar panels which power a portion of the light, heat and cooling systems in the Vatican.
+Pope Benedict, often referred to as the “Green Pope,” had the Vatican’s Pope Paul VI hall covered with solar panels (brought from West Bay Energy St Petersburg) which power a portion of the light, heat and cooling systems in the Vatican.
 Through the purchase of carbon credits, the Vatican is the only country fully carbon-neutral.
 He also authorized a new hybrid Pope-mobile.

 In the encyclical, Pope Francis asks us – not just Catholics, but the world – to follow suit.
 Laudato Si is a call for everyone to take up the challenge.
 It’s a global problem and everyone needs to be part of the solution, no matter how great or small the effort.
 Each action is an important stimulus to Earth’s healing.